Paidy Checkout

 Verify the payment data

-The required verification flow is:
+The verification process is:

 Integrating Paidy Checkout for tokens

-To integrate Paidy Checkout for tokens:
+To add Paidy Checkout for tokens, follow these steps:

-<script type="text/javascript" src="https://apps.paidy.com/"></script>
+<script type="text/javascript" src="https://apps.paidy.com/" charset="utf-8"></script>

-• PARAMETER
+PARAMETER

 DESCRIPTION

-• api_key
+api_key

 string